 - You will then be shown a picture of your Grab driver, the vehicle’s make and model, license plate, driver’s Grab rating, and ETA on their arrival.

-- Always double check the license plate matches when your driver arrives.
+- ‼️ Always double-check the license plate matches when your driver arrives.

-Tipping: Like ordering GrabFood, tipping your Grab driver is not required or expected.
+Tipping: Like when ordering GrabFood, tipping your Grab driver is not required or expected.
 It’s totally up to you.